 Celebrate the sunset

 Fancy staying in town?
-The vacation homes in this part of Florida start from around $190 per night.
+Clearwater vacation homes start from around $190 per night.

 Explore a Cuban district